urbit/roadmap.urbit.org/content/projects/ipc-redux.md

 date = "2020-07-23"
-contributors = ["~master-morzod", "~palfun-foslup", "~wicdev-wisryt", "~pilfer-pandex", "~siprel"] status = "Completed"
+contributors = ["~master-morzod", "~palfun-foslup", "~wicdev-wisryt", "~pilfer-pandex", "~siprel"] status = "Completed" description = """
+A significant rewrite to the runtime IPC protocol.
+"""
 +++

 The `urbit` runtime IPC protocol has been significantly rewritten.